Nanopore-Dunedin/Nanopore-Dunedin.github.io/docs/vagrant_setup.md

 ### Shared folders
 By default, /vagrant on the VM is the mounted onto ~/Vagrant/nanopore_dunedin.
 We can use this to visualise and input our data.

+### Running through Jupyter (advanced users)
+For those that are fans of having a documented version of their analysis, Jupyter is installed on the VM, however you will need to configure the vagrant file accordingly.
+See [this link](http://pythondata.com/jupyter-vagrant/) for more details.